 Escaping February’s frigidity, we rent a car at Auckland’s airport and point it towards Tauranga.
 While stopping to stretch our legs at Karangahake Gorge along the pristine Ohinemuri River, I’m ruing the fact I don’t have a fishing rod to try and save the alluring trout lazily swimming about from dying of old age.

 The NZ countryside is green and clean, and the countryside ornamented with a shitload of sheep.
-In the town of Tauranga we find our B & B lodging with our own fully furnished cottage, and the use of the lovely gardens with enormous avocado trees and a hot tub.
+In the town of Tauranga our B & B lodging is a fully furnished cottage, including the use of the lovely gardens with enormous avocado trees and a hot tub.
 The owner Rolf is one entertaining dude with a wacky sense of humor, and exuding the endless energy of a Jack Russell terrier on amphetamines!

 While chatting with Rolf beside a stream containing large ugly eels, a large rat scurries past along the far bank.
 Rolf quickly bends over and grabs a massive lizard-green avocado that’s fallen to the ground, and with a powerful, perfectly aimed throw, splats the rat.
 Death by avocado; who knew!
 Also sharing our geography here is ostentation of peacocks strutting about in a handsome attack, a resident beady-eyed possum, and a brood of chubby chickens with a ringleader Rolf has named Psycho!